jerry81/GHP/2024/mar.md

   - MIT: fusion feasibility has been proven
   - linux mint (ubuntu based) has HexChat
     - creating Jargonaut to replace it - it's a chat room, not a chat bot
+  - danger of "losing science" - publishers may go bankrupt
+  - chrome up to 124 - PWA (progressive web apps) turn website into app

 3/7
 - politics